 The IBM PC and most compatibles come with a 70-watt power supply.
-We recommend that you add a 40-watt supplementary power supply to the PC to support the Everex streaming tape drive and your other peripheral devices.
+We recommend that you add a 40-watt supplementary power supply to the PC or upgrade to 135 watts or greater to support the Everex streaming tape drive and your other peripheral devices.

 Your total power requirement depends on the combination of drives and cards present in your system.
-If you do need a supplementary power supply, please contact your computer dealer for assistance.
+If you do need to increase your power supply, please contact your computer dealer for assistance.

-B. Y Power Cable

-Before you install your Everex internal streaming tape drive, check whether there is an available powe lead in your system.
-If all the leads are already in use, you need to add a Y power cable to split the output of one lead as shown in Figure 1.
+Y Power Cable Before you install your Everex internal streaming tape drive or external cassette version, check whether there is an available power lead in your system.
+If all the leads are already in use, you need to add a Y power cable to split the output of one lead as shown in Figure 2-1.

-Figure 1 Adding a Y Power Cable
+Figure 2-1 Adding a Y Power Cable